jonthorell/PirateIsland/README.md

 3. Many strings were too long to display properly without overflow.
 Fixed by adding \n at strategic places to hardcode the length for a terminal 80 columns wide.

-4. When examin the skeleton twice, the second time a blank string was printed.
+4. When examining the skeleton twice, the second time a blank string was printed.
 Was a mistake when fixing the overflow problem so the variable was accidentally set to null.

+5. Examining the skeleton did not use the correct key:value value.
+It used a hard-coded string.
+A left-over from some debugging.

 More to be added